Personal profile

 Research interests

-I'm a Newton International Fellow funded by the British Academy and hosted by Professor Helen Fulton.
-My project, 'Charlemagne in Wales: The Transmission, Reception, and Translation of Charlemagne Narratives in Medieval Wales', studies for the first time all the Charlemagne material produced in Wales with the aim of elucidating how Charlemagne texts were transmitted, translated, rewritten and interpreted for their new Welsh audiences.
-In addition, it investigates the place of Welsh texts within wider British and European networks of texts related to the legend of Charlemagne in north-western Europe, simultaneously providing insights on their connections, shared common elements and idiosyncrasies.
+I am a Research Associate on the ERC Advanced/UKRI Horizon Guarantee project, ‘MOWLIT: The Medieval March of Wales, 1282-1550’.
+Prior to that I was a British Academy Newton International Fellow in the English Department at the University of Bristol.
+My project, 'Charlemagne in Wales: The Transmission, Reception, and Translation of Charlemagne Narratives in Medieval Wales', studied for the first time all the Charlemagne material produced in Wales with the aim of elucidating how Charlemagne texts were transmitted, translated, rewritten and interpreted for their new Welsh audiences.
+In addition, it investigated the place of Welsh texts within wider British and European networks of texts related to the legend of Charlemagne in north-western Europe, simultaneously providing insights on their connections, shared common elements and idiosyncrasies.
+The results of this project will appear in my next monograph, provisionally entitled The Reception of the Charlemagne Legend in Medieval Wales, which is under contract with University of Wales Press.

 I'm particularly interested in the circulation of texts in medieval Britain, especially in Welsh translations of French and Latin sources and how they provide valuable insights on cultural identity, literary and religious interests, and translation practices.